 Why would a ‘constitutional’ monarch need so many ‘advisors’ and why would their advice have to be secret?

-How can MPs serve their constituents and government ministers serve the nation when they have already taken an oath to the monarch?
+How can MPs serve their constituents and government ministers serve the nation when they have already taken an oath of loyalty and secrecy to the monarch?

-Such conflicts of interest don’t arise under an absolute monarchy.
+But then, such conflicts of interest don’t arise under an absolute monarchy.
+Everyone is subservient to the monarch.

 The Privy Council is in effect a clear challenge to any illusion of democracy.
 Yet no one demands its removal or even discusses its function.

 It is true the Queen was persuaded to pay income tax in 1992, but that applies to the Royal Household only.
 It is important to distinguish between the Royal Household and the other tentacles of the royal empire.
 The Duchies of Lancaster & Cornwall – the business end of the regal empire – are entirely exempt from tax or public scrutiny of any kind.
 These are the companies that invest in tax havens such as the Cayman Islands.

-Why would the royal family not pay tax like the rest of us, especially given their enormous wealth and their privileged position?
+Why would the royal family seek this privilege and not pay tax like the rest of us, especially given their enormous wealth and their privileged position?

-You could try submitting a Freedom of Information request to find out about the regal finances, but you would find out that the Royals are exempt from FOIs.
+You could try submitting a Freedom of Information request to find out about the regal finances, but you would discover that the Royals are exempt from FOIs.
+More secrecy.
+What have they got to hide if they are purely ‘constitutional ‘?
+Surely ‘constitutional ‘ implies open and transparent?

 Beyond their secret finances this ‘constitutional’ monarch requires the attendance of the elected Prime Minister every Tuesday.
 If they can’t meet they chat on the phone.